refinedev/refine/documentation/blog/2023-08-12-react-admin-vs-refine.md

 ## Introduction

-In this article, we compare the architectural structures of two web development frameworks: refine and React-admin.
+In this article, we compare the architectural structures of two web development frameworks: Refine and React-admin.
 Both frameworks simplifies the development process and offer features for building any type of CRUD apps like internals tools and admin panels.

 While code examples could help illustrate our points, directly comparing code might not give an accurate picture.
 During the app development process, developers write code with a particular purpose and design in mind, which renders our intervention unnecessary in this aspect.
-Also, the code you write in refine is closely resembles regular vanilla React code and doesn't deviate significantly from it's configuration.
+Also, the code you write in Refine is closely resembles regular vanilla React code and doesn't deviate significantly from it's configuration.

-This is why you won't find explicit code examples. refine's philosophy fully embraces this approach, ensuring that the maximum point of customization is achieved.
+This is why you won't find explicit code examples.
+Refine's philosophy fully embraces this approach, ensuring that the maximum point of customization is achieved.

-refine doesn't focus on problems that have already been solved; instead, it centers around tackling the unresolved ones.
+Refine doesn't focus on problems that have already been solved; instead, it centers around tackling the unresolved ones.
 On the contrary, refine’s philosophy is to provide the best developer experience for any use case without interfering the developer’s way of doing things but providing critical solutions for the common problems.

 If we were to summarize the comparison with an analogy, if you think refine as Lego Technique, then React-admin would be like Lego Duplo.